 I never thought I'd be welcoming winter since I consider myself a palm tree gal, but since I've moved to Montana I find I love the colors of this season.
+Plus, winter is fun here with both downhill and xcountry skiing close by.
+Not to mention the sauna at my health club.
+So, here is one of my first tiny snow paintings.
+I am still mesmerized by how blue the light is when the sun is almost gone.

 I received an email last week telling me that August was Artist Appreciation Month.
 They asked if I might write a blog post honoring an artist who influenced me.
 Oh, how to choose, there are soooo many.
 But I have to go back to the very beginning and honor the master who inspired me to tolerate my first thousand (2 thousand?) bad paintings while I was learning.
 He made me want to paint well so badly.
 Winslow Homer.